 Custom evaluations are designed to address program effectiveness, and student experience, and to conduct correlation research.

 Evaluating Career-Connected Learning Initiatives (CTE, Early College, Professional Learning Programs, Coaching)

 Executive Director of Early College and Leadership Initiatives Dr. Jamisa Williams, Program Manager, Education Services, Kelly Kennedy, MEd, and Sr. Early College Coach Dr. Lenny Howard lead career-connected learning data analysis and assessments of:

 - best practices for new innovative school implementation.

-The NS4ed PL Team employs comprehensive strategic program and service evaluations using data collections, student/teacher user surveys, longitudinal studies, and other observational studies.
+The P2C team employs comprehensive strategic program and service evaluations using data collections, student/teacher user surveys, longitudinal studies, and other observational studies.